inkstitch/inkstitch/collections/_fonts/en/monicha.md

 .
 ## Description

-MONICHA is our first font with alternative characters.
+Monicha is our first font with alternative characters.

 For instance, these are different ways to write the firstname Sasha.